selfdriven-foundation/dgov-ai/README.md

-## Helping communities wth decentralised governance through the use of GenAI.
+## Helping self-actuating communities with decentralised governance via the use of GenAI.

 ### Status
 - **Research & Development**